Running production-grade stateful workloads (e.g., databases) in Kubernetes is difficult and heavily discouraged due to the following reasons.

 Copy the snippet below and replace the placeholder text with the credentials provided to you by your customer success manager:

-Create a Kubernetes namespace named immuta
+Create a Kubernetes namespace named immuta for Immuta and its third-party dependencies.

-Switch to namespace immuta
+Switch to namespace immuta.

-Create a Helm values file named es-values.yaml
+Create a Helm values file named es-values.yaml with the following content:

 Deploy Elasticsearch.

-Create a Helm values file named pg-values.yaml
+Create a Helm values file named pg-values.yaml with the following content:

-Update all placeholder values in the pg-values.yaml
+Update all in the pg-values.yaml file.

 Deploy PostgreSQL.